Why India haven’t topped the ICC World Cup points table despite latest massive win

 The win marked the team’s second consecutive match victory as well as a fantastic net run rate of + 1.500 – but the hosts are still not at the top of the points table in the ongoing tournament.

 New Zealand, also unbeaten, is currently at the top.
-They have four points from two games, the same as India, but the Black Caps are a spot above because of their superior net run rate of +1.958.
+They have six points from three games with a net runrate of +1.604.

-Pakistan, another team that is yet to lose a game, are in the third place.
+Pakistan, another team that is yet to lose a game, are in the fourth place.
 They have four points as well, but also a lower +0.927 net run-rate.

-South Africa, next on the table, complete the top four teams in the tournament.
-The South Africans have secured a huge win in their opening fixture against Sri Lanka, with their second match of the tournament currently underway against Australia in Lucknow.
+South Africa have secured a huge win in their opening fixture against Sri Lanka, and then thrashed Australia in Lucknow.

-Australia, who lost to India by six wickets in their campaign opener, will aim to score their first tournament win while going up against South Africa on Thursday.

 Afghanistan, meanwhile, are at the bottom of the points table, having suffered two straight losses.
 Both their defeats were big: they lost to Bangladesh by six wickets and by eight wickets to India.